 Keep in mind, I always write the story first and edit later.
 The first words are not necessarily the words that end up in the final manuscript but you have to start somewhere.
 I like to get the entire story on the page and then I have something to work with.

 Brilliant, exceptional, intellectual, witty, sage, sophisticated, enlightened.
 But y'know, I don't want to sound like I'm bragging or anything.
 Honestly?
 I like to write in a way that is natural, light and conversational.
 I write as I talk.
 I think I do, anyway.
 I also enjoy reading these kinds of books.

 Well, the obvious answer would be 'if you want to write then you have to write.'
 But we've all that before and we know it doesn't always work.
 How many times have you wanted to write something and then gone off and done something else?
 Exactly.
 This advice is useless

-Therefore my advice is if you write, first master the art of not writing.
-Become a master at everything but writing.
-Then, at some point, you will either bore yourself into writing or there'll be nothing else to do but write.
+Therefore my advice is, if you want to write but you’re not writing then start by mastering the art of not writing.
+Master everything but writing.
+Then, at some point, you’ll either bore yourself into writing or there'll be nothing else to do but write.
 I only became the committed and disciplined writer I am today by first mastering the art of laziness, procrastination and avoidance.
 When I became so bored by my excuses eventually I just sat down and started writing and I haven't stopped.
 Nor do I intend to.